lightning/bolts/05-onchain.md

 witness script associated with that particular channel for later spending.

-Note that there can be more than one valid, unrevoked *commitment transaction* after a signature has been received via `commitment_signed` and before the corresponding `revoke_and_ack`.
-Either commitment can serve as B's *commitment transaction*, hence the requirement to handle both.

-In the case of data loss, a node can reach a state where we don't recognize all of B's commitment transaction HTLC outputs.
-It can tell this has happened because the commitment number will be greater than expected, and the fact that the transaction has been signed by this node.
-If both nodes support `option-data-loss-protect` the node will know the B's `per_commitment_point` and thus be able to derive its own `remotekey` for the transaction and salvage its own funds (but not HTLCs).
+The `to_remote` output is entirely the business of the other node, and can be ignored.

-# On-chain HTLC Output Handling: Our Offers
+## HTLC Output Handling: Our Commitment, Our Offers

-Each HTLC output can only be spent by us after it's timed out, or them if they have the payment preimage.
+Each HTLC output can only be spent by us using the HTLC-timeout transaction after it's timed out, or by them if they have the payment preimage.

-There can be HTLCs which are not represented by an output: either because they were trimmed as dust, or in the case where B has two valid commitment transactions, and the HTLCs differ in each.
+There can be HTLCs which are not represented by an output: either because they were trimmed as dust, or because it's only been partially committed.

 The HTLC has *timed out* once the depth of the latest block is equal or greater than the HTLC `cltv_expiry`.

-The method by which we time out the HTLC output differs depending on whether it's our own commitment transaction, or theirs.

-## Requirements
+### Requirements

-If the HTLC output is spent using the payment preimage, the HTLC output is considered *irrevocably resolved*, and the node MUST extract the payment preimage from the transaction input witness.
+If the commitment transaction HTLC output is spent using the payment preimage, the output is considered *irrevocably resolved*, and the node MUST extract the payment preimage from the transaction input witness.

-If the HTLC output has *timed out* and not been *resolved*, the node MUST *resolve* the output and MUST fail the corresponding incoming HTLC (if any) once the resolving transaction has reached reasonable depth.
-If the transaction is the node's own commitment transaction, it MUST *resolve* the output by spending it using the HTLC-timeout transaction, and the HTLC-timeout transaction output MUST be *resolved* as described in "On-chain HTLC Transaction Handling".
-Otherwise it MUST resolve the output by spending it to a convenient address.
+If the commitment transaction HTLC output has *timed out* and not been *resolved*, the node MUST *resolve* the output by spending it using the HTLC-timeout transaction, MUST fail the corresponding incoming HTLC (if any) once the resolving transaction has reached reasonable depth, and MUST resolve the output of that HTLC-timeout transaction.

+A node SHOULD resolve that HTLC-timeout transaction by spending it to a convenient address.
+If the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the *commitment transaction* itself.

+A node MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the other node's `open_channel` `to_self_delay` field) before spending that HTLC-timeout output.

 For any committed HTLC which does not have an output in this commitment transaction, the node MUST fail the corresponding incoming